btrask/stronglink/SECURITY.md

 - Use established HTML sanitization instead of DIY
 - Use assertions to assert obvious invariants
 - Ship with assertions on
+- Test under Valgrind
+- Test under Clang static analyzer
+- Test under [Facebook Infer](http://fbinfer.com/) static analyzer

 Planned (pro tip: places bugs might be hiding):

 - Look into `-fsanitize`
-- Check with static analyzers
+- Check with other static analyzers
 - Use guard pages around sensitive memory? (e.g. cookie cache)
-- Petition cryptographers to do their damn jobs instead of expecting application developers to do it for them
 - Support client-side encryption for remote backups
 - Check all uses of `malloc` to see whether they should be replaced with `calloc`
 - Check all variable declarations to make sure they're properly initialized